-Gov rernance Man is Plan have been endorsed by the relevant senior management to Engagement.
-We are committed to reviewing internal and external hts.
 Action Deliverable Timeline Responsibility Maintain Aboriginal and Torres Strait Islander representation on the Internal RAPWG.
-November 2025 November 2026 Executive Manager Communications and Engagement 13 Establish and maintain an effective internal RAP Working Group to drive Review and update the Terms of Reference for our Internal RAPWG.
-November 2025 November 2027 Executive Manager Communications and Engagement governance of the RAP and its deliverables.
+November 2025 Executive Manager Establish and maintain · November 2026 Communications and Engagement 13 an effective internal RAP Review and update the Terms of Reference for our Internal November 2025 Executive Manager ' Working Group to drive RAPWG.
+November 2027 Communications and Engagement governance of the RAP and its deliverables. overnance of the RAP nd its deliverables.
 The Internal RAPWG to meet at least four times per year to drive and monitor RAP implementation.
 February 2025,2026,2027 May 2025,2026, 2027 August 2025,2026,2027 November 2025, 2026 Executive Manager Communications and Engagement Embed resource needs for RAP implementation as part of our annual budget process.
-March 2025, March 2026, March 2027 Chief Executive Officer 14. support for enective Embed key RAP actions in performance expectations of senior management and all staff.
+March 2025, March 2026, March 2027 Chief Executive Officer 14.
+Provide appropriate support for effective Embed key RAP actions in performance expectations of senior management and all staff.
 September 2025, September 2026, September 2027 Executive Manager Communications and Engagement implementation of RAP commitments.
 Embed appropriate systems and capability to track, measure and report on RAP commitments.
 April 2025 Executive Manager Information & Communication Technology

 Maintain an internal RAP Champion from Executive Team February 2026 Executive Manager Communications and Engagement Include our RAP as a standing agenda item at Executive Team meetings.
 April 2025 Executive Manager Communications and Engagement Contact Reconciliation Australia to verify that our primary and secondary contact details are up to date, to ensure we do not miss out on important RAP correspondence.
 June 2025 June 2026 June 2027 Executive Manager Communications and Engagement Contact Reconciliation Australia to request our unique link to access the online RAP Impact Survey.
-August 2025 August 2026 August 2027 Executive Manager Communications and Engagement Build accountability and transparency through reporting RAP achievements, challenges and learnings both internally and externally , Complete and submit the annual RAP Impact Survey to Reconciliation Australia.
+August 2025 August 2026 August 2027 Executive Manager Communications and Engagement Build accountability and transparency through reporting RAP achievements, challenges and learnings both internally and externally Complete and submit the annual RAP Impact Survey to Reconciliation Australia.
 30 September 2025, 30 September 2026, 30 September 2027 Executive Manager Communications and Engagement 15.
 Report Reconciliation Action Plan progress to all staff, senior leaders, Council and Elders on relevant Reference Groups quarterly.
-January 2025, 2026, 2027 April 2025, 2026, 2027 July 2025, 2026, 2027 October 2025, 2026, 2027 Executive Manager Communications and Engagement externally Publicly report against our RAP commitments annually, outlining achievements, challenges, and learnings.
+January 2025, 2026, 2027 April 2025, 2026, 2027 July 2025, 2026, 2027 October 2025, 2026, 2027 Executive Manager Communications and Engagement Publicly report against our RAP commitments annually, outlining achievements, challenges, and learnings.
 July 2025, July 2026, July 2027 Executive Manager Communications and Engagement Investigate participating in Reconciliation Australia's biennial Workplace RAP Barometer.
 February 2026 Executive Manager Communications and Engagement Submit a traffic light report to Reconciliation Australia at the conclusion of this RAP.
 September 2027 Executive Manager Communications and Engagement 16.
 Continue our reconciliation journey by developing our next RAP.
 Register via Reconciliation Australia's website to begin developing our next RAP.
 March 2027 Executive Manager Communications and Engagement